My Heart Can't Beat Unless You Tell It To: Plot

-A woman, Jessie, and her brother, Dwight, care for their chronically ill younger sibling, Thomas, who is unable to venture outdoors during the day and must regularly drink blood to survive.
-Dwight and Jessie provide blood for Thomas by routinely murdering strangers, mainly homeless people and drifters.
-Jessie works as a waitress in a local diner, while Dwight spends his days pawning items he finds around town and visiting a prostitute who he pays extra for a few minutes conversation after their liaisons.
+Siblings Jessie and Dwight care for their chronically ill younger brother Thomas, who is unable to venture outdoors during the day and must subsist on blood.
+Dwight and Jessie provide blood for Thomas by murdering strangers, mainly homeless people and drifters.
+To earn money, Jessie waits tables in a local diner, while Dwight pawns items he finds around town or takes from their victims.
+Dwight often visits Pam, a prostitute whom he pays extra for a few minutes' conversation after their liaisons.

 After a particularly grisly murder, Dwight begs Jessie to get real medical help for Thomas.
 She refuses and instead orders Dwight to procure a new victim.

-He lures a Spanish-speaking migrant named Eduardo into his car, but Eduardo escapes and wounds Dwight with a screwdriver when Dwight attempts to strangle him.
-Dwight subdues Eduardo after a fight in the forest, but the latter's desperate pleas for mercy convince Dwight to spare him.
-He restrains Eduardo in a shed in his backyard.
+Dwight attempts to strangle a Spanish-speaking migrant named Eduardo, who escapes and wounds him with a screwdriver.
+Dwight chases down and subdues Eduardo, but his desperate pleas for mercy convince Dwight to spare him.
+He restrains Eduardo in a shed in the yard.
+Angered when Dwight returns home without a blood source, Jessie kills Pam, leaving him distraught.

-Jessie hunts and kills the prostitute that Dwight had befriended, leaving him distraught.
-That night, Thomas complains of loneliness at the dinner table and implores Jessie to let him socialize with the local children he hears outside his window.
-When she refuses, he overturns his bowl of blood, infuriating his sister.
-In an attempt to make contact with the outside world, Thomas writes a note on a paper airplane and opens the front door to hurl it at a group of passing teenagers.
-Dwight appears behind him and quickly covers him with a blanket, but not before Thomas sustains severe burns on his arm.
-That night, Eduardo escapes the shed and attempts to kill Dwight, but he fights back and kills Eduardo in front of Thomas.
+That night at the dinner table, Thomas complains of loneliness and implores Jessie to let him socialize with the children he hears outside his window.
+When she refuses, he overturns his bowl of blood, infuriating her.
+Eduardo escapes the shed and attacks Dwight, who reluctantly kills him as Thomas looks on.

+The next day, Thomas writes a note on a paper airplane and opens the front door to hurl it at a group of passing teenagers.
+Dwight quickly covers him with a blanket and pulls him back inside, but not before Thomas sustains severe burns on his arm.